gilzoide/gdextension-lite/README.md

 # GDExtension Lite
-Automatically generated header-only GDExtension bindings for C/C++
+Automatically generated GDExtension bindings for C/C++

 This is not meant to be a replacement for the [godot-cpp](https://github.com/godotengine/godot-cpp) project, but rather an alternative for those who want the full API matching `extension_api.json` in a C-compatible interface,